 2. Displacement and Rehabilitation in India, two special issues, New Age International Publishers, Vol. XLIII, No. 1, January-March 1998 and Vol. XLIII, No. 2, April-June 1998.
 Co-edited with B.K.
 Sinha.

-Prof. Pushpendra was the lead author of a report based on human rights assessment of Tsunami Response released in the UN Headquarters at New York (February 2006)
+Prof. Pushpendra was the lead author of a report based on human rights assessment of Tsunami Response released at the UN Headquarters in New York (February 2006).

 Will be updated soon...

 Prof. Pushpendra formally entered into university system in 2006.
 He has taught courses at both undergraduate as well as postgraduate levels.
 He taught following courses at bachelor's level at TISS Tuljapur (2006-08):

 2) Social Movements and Campaigns

 3) History and Ideology of Social Work (shared the course with another faculty)